Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.fr-fr.md

         raise ValueError("Invalid unit.
 Must be 'minutes', or 'hours'.")
 ```

-Now, let's see how we can process tool calls generated by the model.
+Now, let's see how we can process tool calls generated by the model:

 ```python
 # this map allows us to know which Python function for a given tool